 Haddricks Mill junction

-A well-known collision hotspot, we’ve plans in place to make it safer, smooth traffic flow and upgrade the ageing infrastructure.
+A well-known collision hotspot, we’re making it safer, smoothing traffic flow and upgrading the ageing infrastructure.

-Six roads converge onto the junction which is used by tens of thousands of commuters each day, with queues building up at peak periods, leading to longer journey times and affecting air quality in the area.
+Six roads converge onto the junction which is used by tens of thousands of commuters each day, before construction began queues built up at peak periods, leading to longer journey times and affecting air quality in the area.

-We plan to realign the lanes on approach to the junction to improve lane discipline, re-position the mini-roundabouts to increase capacity and install new pedestrian and cycling facilities, better signage and new intelligent crossing controllers and lights.
+We're realigning the lanes on approach to the junction to improve lane discipline, re-positioning the mini-roundabouts to increase capacity and installing new pedestrian and cycling facilities, better signage and new intelligent crossing controllers and lights.

 The new toucan crossings will help balance traffic flow at peak hours – reducing high levels of congestion and improving air quality.

-We will also renovate the bridge the junction sits on to expand its lifespan.
+We've also renovated the bridge the junction sits on to expand its lifespan.

-The main programme of work to the carriageway will begin this spring and should least until early 2020.
+The main programme of work began Spring 2019 and should last until September 2020.
 However, we are committed to minimising disruption and keeping two-way traffic on all approaches – apart from occasional night-time and weekend closures for resurfacing towards the end of the programme.

 The works are a scaled down version of the proposals we consulted on in 2016 and addresses many of the concerns raised by residents such as the size of the junction, changes to access to a local housing estate and proposed banned tunes and movements.